-On the host, create a VxVM volume of a size that is recommended for Red Hat Enterprise Linux (RHEL) 6.1 and 6.2 installations.
+On the host, create a VxVM volume.
+Use the size that is recommended by your Linux documentation.
 In this example, a 16GB volume is created:

 '''

-host1# vxassist -g boot dg make bootdisk-vol 16g
+host1# vxassist -g boot_dg make bootdisk-vol 16g

 '''

-Follow Red Hat's recommended steps to install and boot a VM guest, and use the virtual disk as the boot disk.
+2 Follow the recommended steps in your Linux documentation to install and boot a VM guest, and use the virtual disk as the boot disk.